 The Pedernales Electric Cooperative (PEC) and the Central Texas Electric Cooperative (CTEC) have both adopted board policies to minimize light pollution and its adverse effect on the night skies, humans, and wildlife.
-PEC now has lighting shields available on request for PEC Co-op members and both co-ops are providing shielded fixtures along roadways and to their members as existing fixtures are replaced.
-Email info@hillcountryalliance.org to help get your electricity provider on board.
+Both are working with communities in their service areas to reduce the light pollution emitted from street lights and area lights by installing night sky friendly fixtures.
+Email info@hillcountryalliance. org to help get your electricity provider on board.